 - ENIG (Electroless Nickel Immersion Gold) Finish for PCB fabrication.

 The architecture of M10 board is illustrated in the figure below.
 The FPGA we choose is Altera 10M08SAE144C8G that features 8K LE, 378Kb Block RAM, 172 KB flash memory, a 8-channel A/D converter with temperature sensing diode.
 Out of the box, we have pre-loaded this FPGA with our FP51-1T MCU that runs at 96MHz.
-And other processor cores (such as RISC-V E variant) are also possible in the future thanks to the programmable nature of FPGA.
+And other open source processor cores (such as RISC-V E variant) are also on the road map thanks to the programmable nature of FPGA.

 People often say Hardware is the brawn while Software is the brain.
 Early we mentioned that M10 board will be software friendly (aka smart :-).
 In this regard, we have come up with the following: